 Flip-Top Pack for Easy Opening

-A flip-top pack, also known as a hinged lid pack, is a type of cigarette packaging, often made using rigid boxes.
+A flip-top pack, also known as a hinged lid pack, is a type of cigarette packaging, often made using rigid material.
 These packs feature a lid that opens and closes easily and are commonly used for both premium and regular cigarettes, typically holding 20 cigarettes.

 Slide Box Pack